-This project will decrease energy consumption and increase life of the C is approximately four to five years.
-Snohomish County PUD rebate pro- revenue.
-Beyond the pay-back period, there are ongoing energy savings will continue until all City-owned street lights are converted to LED. grams decrease the pay-back time by providing additional grant Has Project Previously Been Approved By Council?
-No If Yes, Appropriation \$ - Amount Previously Budgeted Appropriation Amount Requested for 2015 \$52 ,500 Estimated Appropriations To Be Requested In Future FYs [identify \$ amounts by FY]: Identify Effect Of Project On Future Operating Expenditures LED lights increase the life of the City's street lights.
+This project will decrease energy consumption and increase life of the C conversion is approximately four to five years.
+Snohomish County PUD providing additional grant revenue.
+Beyond the pay-back period, there a funded in 2013 and 2014, and will continue until all City-owned street 1 rebate programs decrease the pay-back time by re ongoing energy savings.
+This program was previously Has Project Previously Been Approved By Council?
+No If Yes, Appropriation \$- Amount Previously Budgeted Appropriation Amount Requested for 2015 \$ 52,500] Estimated Appropriations To Be Requested In Future FYs [identify \$ amounts by FY]: Identify Effect Of Project On Future Operating Expenditures LED lights increase the life of the City's street lights.
+Identify Alternatives and Costs